Berlin - an insider guide to the city's highlights is written by Ulrik Kristiansen.

 Gleisdreieckpark between Schöneberg and Kreuzberg

-On the old railway terrain, freight traffic has been replaced by a park with a skating ramp, training facilities and green planting.
+On the old railway terrain, freight traffic has been replaced by a park with a skating rink, training facilities and green planting.
 A true metropolitan oasis.

-On the Kreuzberg side of the park is the BRLO Brewhouse, temporary but at the same time very stylishly built in shipping containers.
-A fantastic restaurant with its own 'craft beer'.
-BRLO is a local beer brand, which is “Handcrafted with Berlin Love”
+On the Kreuzberg side of the park is the BRLO Brewhouse, which is temporarily - but at the same time very stylish - built in shipping containers.
+A fantastic restaurant with its own craft beers.
+BRLO is a local beer brand, which is “Handcrafted with Berlin Love”.